Travel tips in Sicily

 And let’s not forget the beaches

-Of course, while Sicily acts as a window onto various times in the past, it is also well worth visiting simply to see its variety of beaches.
-Mondello beach is a very popular destination for sunseekers near Palermo; you can expect golden sand and plenty of water-based activities.
+Of course, while Sicily acts as a window onto various times in the past, it is also well worth visiting merely to see its variety of beaches.
+Mondello beach is a trendy destination for sunseekers near Palermo; you can expect golden sand and plenty of water-based activities.
 It is frequented by locals as well as those on holiday here.

 Vendicari is an incredibly popular beach location in Noto, in the southeastern corner of the island.
 Indeed there are many beaches around this area, including Sampieri in Scicli, Calamosche in Noto and Fontane Bianche in Siracusa.
-If you are based in Ragusa, Marina di Ragusa is a must see, being the best known resort of its kind on the island.
-If water sports are your thing you should also take a closer look at Marina di Modica.
+If you in Ragusa, Marina di Ragusa is a must-see, being the best-known resort of its kind on the island.
+If water sports are your thing, you should also take a closer look at Marina di Modica.

 Book a villa to use as a base for your Sicilian holiday now